jshttp/on-headers/README.md

 The listener is passed the `response` object as it's context (`this`).
 Headers are considered to be emitted only once, right before they are sent to the client.

+When this is called multiple times on the same `res`, the `listener`s are fired in the reverse order they were added.

 ## Examples

 ```js